-- Heat a little oil (about 2 tablespoon) in a large frying pan/skillet on medium high.
+- Heat a little oil (about 2 tablespoons) in a large frying pan/skillet on medium-high.
 Sear all sides of meatballs until browned.
 Transfer to the prepared baking tray.
 You may need to do this in batches.

 - Bake meatballs in the preheated oven for 10 minutes, or until internal temperature reaches 70 Celsius (160 Fahrenheit).

 - Combine all glaze ingredients in a saucepot, stir until well mixed.
 Cook on medium heat until slightly thickens.
 Set aside.